Table of Contents

 The Calvin Cycle (Light-Independent Reactions)

-The Calvin Cycle occurs in the stroma of chloroplasts and does not require light directly, though it depends on the ATP and NADPH produced in the light-dependent reactions.
-The cycle proceeds through three phases: carbon fixation, reduction, and regeneration.
-The enzyme RuBisCO catalyzes the attachment of CO2 to ribulose-1,5-bisphosphate (RuBP), forming an unstable six-carbon intermediate that quickly splits into two molecules of 3-phosphoglycerate (3-PGA).
-With the input of ATP and NADPH, 3-PGA is reduced to glyceraldehyde-3-phosphate (G3P), some of which exits the cycle to form glucose and other carbohydrates, while the remainder is used to regenerate RuBP.
+The Calvin Cycle takes place in the stroma—the fluid-filled space surrounding the thylakoids in chloroplasts—and does not require direct light, though it depends on ATP and NADPH produced in the light-dependent reactions.
+It proceeds through three main stages: carbon fixation, reduction, and regeneration.
+The enzyme ribulose-1,5-bisphosphate carboxylase/oxygenase (RuBisCO) catalyzes the initial fixation of atmospheric CO2 by attaching it to ribulose-1,5-bisphosphate (RuBP), producing an unstable six-carbon intermediate that immediately splits into two molecules of 3-phosphoglycerate (3-PGA).
+These molecules are then reduced to glyceraldehyde-3-phosphate (G3P), a three-carbon sugar, using ATP and NADPH.
+Some G3P molecules exit the cycle to form glucose and other carbohydrates, while others are used to regenerate RuBP, allowing the cycle to continue.

 The Evolutionary and Geological Significance of Photosynthesis

-Early Earth had a reducing atmosphere, rich in methane, ammonia, and carbon dioxide, with virtually no free oxygen.
-The emergence of oxygenic photosynthesis in cyanobacteria roughly 2.4 billion years ago triggered the Great Oxidation Event—a dramatic rise in atmospheric oxygen that forever changed the planet’s chemistry.
-This event likely caused a mass extinction of anaerobic organisms but paved the way for the evolution of eukaryotes and, eventually, multicellular life.
+Early Earth’s atmosphere was reducing, dominated by gases such as methane, ammonia, and carbon dioxide, with virtually no free oxygen.
+The advent of oxygenic photosynthesis, first evolved in cyanobacteria approximately 2.4 billion years ago, initiated the Great Oxidation Event—a pivotal moment in Earth’s history characterized by a dramatic increase in atmospheric oxygen.
+This oxygenation profoundly altered the planet’s chemistry, likely causing a mass extinction of anaerobic organisms unable to tolerate oxygen.
+However, it also paved the way for the evolution of more complex eukaryotic cells and ultimately multicellular life.

 Photosynthesis and the Global Carbon Cycle

-Each year terrestrial plants and marine phytoplankton fix approximately 120 to 150 petagrams of carbon (1 petagram = 1 billion metric tons).
-This enormous flux dwarfs the amount of CO2 released by human activities (roughly 10 petagrams per year from fossil fuel combustion), highlighting the critical role of photosynthesis as a natural carbon sink.
-However, the net effect depends on the balance between fixation and respiration; only the fraction of fixed carbon that escapes immediate decomposition—stored in wood, soils, and deep ocean sediments—constitutes long-term sequestration.
+Annually, terrestrial plants and marine phytoplankton fix an estimated 120 to 150 petagrams (billion metric tons) of carbon through photosynthesis.
+This natural carbon flux dramatically exceeds the approximately 10 petagrams of CO2 released by human activities such as fossil fuel combustion each year, underscoring photosynthesis as a critical natural carbon sink.
+Nevertheless, the net carbon sequestration depends on the balance between photosynthetic carbon fixation and carbon release through respiration and decomposition.
+Only the portion of fixed carbon that evades immediate breakdown—stored in long-lived biomass, soils, or deep ocean sediments—contributes to long-term carbon storage.

-Deforestation and land-use change disrupt this balance.
-When forests are cleared and burned, the stored carbon is released as CO2, and the photosynthetic capacity of the landscape is lost.
-Currently, tropical deforestation contributes about 8–10% of annual anthropogenic CO2 emissions (IPCC AR6).
-Protecting and restoring forests, wetlands, and seagrass meadows is therefore a critical climate mitigation strategy—one that directly leverages the power of photosynthesis.
+Human activities such as deforestation and land-use change disrupt this balance by releasing stored carbon and diminishing photosynthetic capacity.
+For example, tropical deforestation currently accounts for approximately 8–10% of global anthropogenic CO2 emissions (IPCC AR6).
+Protecting and restoring forests, wetlands, and coastal ecosystems like seagrass meadows are therefore vital climate mitigation strategies that harness the natural power of photosynthesis to draw down atmospheric carbon.

 Feedback Loops Between Photosynthesis and Climate

-Climate change itself alters photosynthetic rates, creating complex feedback loops.
-Rising atmospheric CO2 can stimulate photosynthesis in some plants—a phenomenon known as CO2 fertilization.
-Experiments and satellite observations suggest that this effect has contributed to a global greening trend over the past three decades (Zhu et al., Nature Climate Change, 2016).
-However, the benefits are limited by nutrient availability (especially nitrogen and phosphorus) and by water stress.
+Climate change affects photosynthetic processes, creating complex feedback loops that influence Earth’s carbon cycle.
+Elevated atmospheric CO2 can enhance photosynthesis in some plant species—a phenomenon termed CO2 fertilization.
+Satellite data and field studies indicate that this effect has contributed to a global greening trend over recent decades (Zhu et al., Nature Climate Change, 2016).
+However, this stimulation is often limited by nutrient availability, particularly nitrogen and phosphorus, as well as water supply, making the long-term benefits uncertain.

 Human Interference: Deforestation, Agriculture, and Urbanization